starlightenergies/CodeLibrary/README.md

 too simplified.
 So CodeLibrary will let the user:
 - displays code and snippets in a different screen from your IDE
 - see your code with syntax highlighting (uses Prism.js)
-- create a page of snippets with comments from a template (TODO)
+- create a page of snippets with comments from a template
 - create a new page with an initial snippet (TODO)
 - add a snippet to an existing page (TODO)
 - upload html for inclusion in library (after converting html entities) (TODO)